 Flooring is a huge statement – whether it’s manufactured tiles, natural stone, wood, laminate, carpeting, or any other option – the type of flooring you choose greatly affects the overall aesthetic of your home.

-If you are planning on getting a major kitchen or bathroom remodel in the near future and are trying to plan which flooring to get, these are an overview of each type as well as some general recommendations on what to get:
+If you’re planning on getting a major kitchen or bathroom remodel in the near future and are trying to plan which flooring to install, read these tips.

-You have a ton of options when it comes to flooring during a home remodel.
-Most of the decision is going to depend on what room you’re remodeling, the current aesthetic of your home, and your ultimate style “goals” for room design.
+You have many options when it comes to flooring during a home remodel.
+Most of the decision will depend on what room you’re remodeling, the current aesthetic of your home, and your ultimate style goals for room design.

-Here are a couple different types and what to keep in mind as you go about selecting new flooring for your home remodel!
+Here are a few different types and what to keep in mind as you go about selecting new flooring for your home remodel.

 Floating hardwood or laminate flooring is a great flooring choice for quick projects when ease of installation is top of mind.

 Since floating hardwood or laminate requires installation on an already hard, flat surface, many homeowners will install it over their existing tile or wood floors.

 This means it’s not only easy to install, but you don’t have the extra leg work of tearing up old flooring as well.

 This type of flooring works well in the main living space of a home, as well as the kitchen.

 Vinyl flooring generally comes in two forms – sheets and tiles.